celestiaorg/docs/developers/prompt-scavenger.md

 }
 ```

-Here we setup all required libraries we need to use plus the `main`
+Here we set up all required libraries we need to use plus the `main` function that we will use for our program.
 function that we will use for our program.

 :::tip